-- The Parking Lot
+1. The Parking Lot

 But recently I heard of an unfortunate young couple who lived in a highly occupied apartment building.
-For some reason, the lot directly outside of their building was always packed, when other lots in the complex resembled the Wild West, tumbleweeds and all.
+For some reason, the lot directly outside of their building was always packed.
+Meanwhile, other lots in the complex resembled the Wild West, tumbleweeds and all.
 Regardless, it always seemed like they were having to haul their groceries from three parking lots away due to the never-ending slew of used spots.
 It’s like their neighbors just never left!
 Eventually, the couple noticed a particular car in a particularly convenient (front row, right next to the sidewalk) spot that never moved.
 I mean never.
 The rotors on the car eventually rusted, proving that car had not only been hogging a primetime parking spot, but that it had also not been driven in months!

-Finally, one glorious morning, when the sun was shining and the birds were singing, the little family arose from their first floor apartment to find that beloved spot empty, and the old car towed.
+Finally, one glorious morning, when the sun was shining and the birds were singing, the little family arose from their first-floor apartment to find that beloved spot empty, and the old car towed.
 “Finally!” they rejoiced.
 A new spot was open and their odds of parking within 50 feet of their front door were real again!

-- The Smell of Smoke
+2. The Smell of Smoke

 When moving into a rental, tenants don’t expect to live without the occasional thump from the upstairs neighbors or the unique mix of smells swirling in shared hallways.
 But what they do expect, is a smoke-free, air-filtered space.
-If your tenants aren’t smokers, it’s logical to expect their units be smoke-free, and truly smoke-free.
+If your tenants aren’t smokers, it’s logical to expect their units to be smoke-free.
 That means no odor coming through the vents, and no residual smokiness on their clothing.
 It’s one thing to live with the personal consequences associated with smoking indoors, but to force non-smoking families and businesses to stand the stench of stale smoke is just not OK.
 This annoyance will only lead to more complaints, shorter lives for air filters, and regret for letting tenants smoke inside.